 Dividend coverage ratio = Earnings per share (EPS) / Annual dividend

-The dividend payout ratio looks at how much dividends a company pays and compares it to how much profit a company has.
+The dividend payout ratio compares company dividends to profits.
 The dividend payout ratio is the complete opposite of the dividend coverage ratio, and is more commonly found in stock screener parameters.

 Dividend payout ratio = Dividends per share / Earnings per share